Moses (French Montana song)

 "Moses" is a song by American rapper French Montana.
-It was released on August 21, 2015, as the second single from his mixtape, Casino Life 2 (2015).
-The hip hop song, which was produced by Southside, TM88, DJ Spinz and K-Major, features vocals from Chris Brown and Migos.
+It was released on August 21, 2015, as the second single from his mixtape, Casino Life 2 (2015).The song features American singer and rapper Chris Brown and American hip hop trio Migos.
+The hip hop song was produced by Southside, TM88, DJ Spinz and K-Major.
+The intro begins with vocals from rapper Travis Scott.